Opposing a Trademark: Everything You Need to Know

 You can also take the route of doing an intervention.
 This is much different than an opposition, but it allows a person to pursue what they are entitled to under their intellectual property rights.
 It's also good to know that as a plaintiff, you will be required to meet a burden of proof and this will come through the preponderance of evidence.

 If you need help with opposing a trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.